BS1274/Resume-Builder-Frontend-Project/README.md

 # Resume Builder 📄

 Introducing Resume Builder, the ultimate React application that empowers you to craft eye-catching resumes like never before.
-You can easily customise your resume with Resume Builder's user-friendly interface to highlight your unique skills and professional experience.
+You can easily customize your resume with Resume Builder's user-friendly interface to highlight your unique skills and professional experience.

 Stand out from the crowd and make a lasting impression with Resume Builder, the perfect tool to land your dream job.
 Start building your future today!

+**A RESPONSIVE WEB APPLICATION THAT WILL WORK IN ANY DEVICES**

 ### Technologies that are used in this project.